Mulled Mandarin Juice

 Place all the ingredients in a 2-quart saucepan.
 Over medium heat, bring to a boil and immediately reduce the heat to a simmer.
 Simmer slowly for 10 minutes.
 Strain before serving.
 Serve hot or cold.
 The juice can be stored in the refrigerator for up to 3 days.

 Hello!
-We hope you made and enjoyed this recipe from our Your Sandwich Can Save the World!
-Food Literacy Curriculum!
+We hope you made and enjoyed this recipe provided by Joanne Neft!
 Please note that all photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Mulled Mandarin Juice on Food Literacy Center’s website.
 Thank you!